-Foreign lenders do not receive preferential tax treatment when compared to Jersey lenders.
-However, Jersey can generally ensure tax neutrality, and avoidance of double taxation.
+Foreign lenders do not receive tax incentives when compared to Jersey lenders.
+However, Jersey can generally ensure tax neutrality, and eliminate double taxation risk.

 Will any income of a foreign lender become taxable in your jurisdiction solely because of a loan to, or guarantee and/or grant of, security from a company in your jurisdiction?
 No, it will not.

-Will there be any other significant costs which would be incurred by foreign lenders in the grant of such loan/guarantee/security, such as notarial fees, etc.?
+Will there be any other significant costs which would be incurred by foreign lenders in the grant of such loan/ guarantee/security, such as notarial fees, etc.?